Bomb Iran: Vince Vance & the Valiants

 The most popular version of "Bomb Iran" was recorded by Vince Vance & the Valiants in 1980.
 The single was popular and frequently requested on the radio, but never charted because it lacked distribution and the rights to the music were not properly acquired.
 The song threatening Iran with nuclear annihilation also provoked retaliatory death threats and other altercations against the lead singer.
 However, after some legal wrangling, the single was finally re-released by Paid Records in September 1980.
 After its second release, the song reached number 101 on the Billboard Bubbling Under Hot 100 Singles chart.
 The 1980 recording, along with a 1987 remix, was eventually included in the band's album I Know What it Means to Miss New Orleans, released in 1996.

 One year after the original single release, in 1981, the band released another parody on the same topic called "Nuke Iran", to the tune of Gene Chandler's "Duke of Earl".
 In 2005, they created a similarly themed parody of the Coasters' song "Yakety Yak", this time with Iraq as the target, called "Yakety Yak (Bomb Iraq)".
 Foreshadowing this, The Rush Limbaugh Show in 1990 featured a parody of "Barbara Ann" called "Bomb Iraq" following the start of the Gulf War.

 John McCain controversy

 The parody lived on and became political fodder when, on April 17, 2007, in Senator John McCain's (R-AZ) campaign for the 2008 presidential election, at an appearance in Murrells Inlet, South Carolina, he responded to an audience question about military action against Iran by referring to "that old Beach Boys song, 'Bomb Iran'", then singing the parody chorus, "Bomb, bomb, bomb, bomb, anyway, ah ..."
 McCain later claimed he was only joking, but his opponents used his comments against him throughout the 2008 campaign.

 2025 US strikes on Iranian nuclear sites

 Following the United States strikes on Iranian nuclear sites, President Donald Trump posted a video on Truth Social featuring the Vince Vance & the Valiants version of "Bomb Iran."
 The video included footage of B-2 Spirit stealth bombers, which were used in the operation to deploy GBU-57A/B MOP (Massive Ordnance Penetrator) bombs.
+The United States, along with Israel, would later attack Iran again on February 28, 2026, which included the assassination of Ali Khamenei.